Termite Control, Construction/Repairs, Rot Damage Repairs - Pest Control License # PR 938 | Contractor State License # 629345

 How to Spot Subterranean Termite Activity

 Mud tubes typically appear along your home’s foundation and sometimes even extend up walls.
 They resemble thin trails of dirt and are an unmistakable sign of termite activity.
 If you find one, try carefully slicing it open to see if termites are inside.
-This can help confirm if the colony is still active
+This can help confirm if the colony is still active.

 If you find small white insects inside, it’s pretty much a sure sign of infestation.

 These become more developed as a colony gets older, so a brand new nest won’t have an extensive network of mud tubes.
-In Northern California, subterranean termites like to swarm in warm weather right after it rains, whether in spring or early fall but as early as January.

-When identifying termites, keep in mind that they exist in three distinct classes: workers, swarmers (the winged reproducers), and soldiers.
 If you find something suspicious – send us a photo.

-(Image: Dr. Miller, Virginia Cooperative Extension)
+Subterranean Termite Soldiers in their Mud Tubes (Image: Dr. Miller, Virginia Cooperative Extension)

 Workers are small and white, with rounded, bulb-like bodies that might resemble “white ants.”
 However, a closer look reveals that termite workers have more tube-like, unsegmented bodies, unlike ants, which have clearly segmented bodies.

 Swarmers and soldiers are easier to distinguish than the workers due to their unique appendages, size, and color.
+Swarmers are most commonly seen and are a dark brown to black color.

-(Image: Dr. Miller, Virginia Cooperative Extension)
+Subterranean Soldier (Left) & Swarmer (Right) with Workers (Image: Dr. Miller, Virginia Cooperative Extension)

 The wood of your building may oftentimes appear sound from the outside, while within it a honeycomb structure has been carved out by subterranean termites.